Keystone Service: Takeover from Penn Central

 On March 31, 1971, Penn Central filed with ICC to discontinue the 600-series trains at the conclusion of their contract with SEPTA on June 30.
 The state filed suit against Penn Central on April 7 to stop the discontinuance.
 On April 23, Penn Central filed in District Court to discontinue the regional services.
 Five days later, the state and the UTU filed an opposing suit, calling the trains a commuter service.
-On April 30, Judge John P. Fullam ordered Penn Central to continue operating the trains and referred the case to the ICC.
+On April 30, Judge John P. Fullam ordered Penn Central to continue operating the trains and ultimately referred the case to the ICC.

 When Amtrak took over intercity service on May 1, 1971, the 600-series trains continued to be operated by Penn Central, though they were listed in Amtrak schedules.
 The city of Philadelphia and the state both preferred to have Penn Central rather than Amtrak operate the service, as Amtrak was exempt from state control.
 On June 21, the ICC ruled that the service was not intercity rail, as sought by the state and not by Penn Central.
 On August 3, Fullam ordered Penn Central to continue operating the regional services.

 On October 29, 1972, after further negotiations with Penn Central, Amtrak took over operation of the 600-series trains as Silverliner Service, named for the Silverliner cars used to run the trains.
 Amtrak assumed formal responsibility for the Silverliner Service and Clockers around April 1974.
 Penn Central (and later Conrail and finally SEPTA Regional Rail) continued to operate Paoli–Philadelphia commuter service.
 Amtrak took over ticketing for the Silverliner Service and Clockers from Penn Central on July 1, 1975.
 On October 26, 1975, SEPTA funded an increase from 9 to 11 daily round trips.
 Amtrak began including a listing of connecting trains to/from New York City in the November 1975 timetable.